AnthonyTudorov/PALISADE-SizeOf-Fork/src/core/lib/math/README.md

 * MATHBACKEND 2
 If the programmer selects MATHBACKEND 2, the maximum size of BigInteger will be set to BigIntegerBitLength, which is defined in backend.h and which has a default value of 1500 bits.
-It's advisable to select a value for BigIntegerBitLength that is at least
-60 bits larger than the largest integer that would need to be represented.
+It's advisable to select a value for BigIntegerBitLength that is larger than the double bitwidth of the largest (ciphertext) modulus.
+This parameter can be decreased for runtime/space optimization when the largest modulus is under 700 bits.

 The underlying implementation is a fixed-size array of native integers.
 The native integer used in MATHBACKEND 2, which is defined by the typedef integral_dtype, MUST be uint32_t; using other types is an open work item.